wavemaker/docs/website/blog/2026-01-07-unified-configurations-and-profile-management.md

 The solution introduces a **Single Source of Truth (SSOT)** and a strict separation between defaults and overrides.

+**Operational note:** This change introduces a new precedence model and a one-time migration.
+Existing projects are migrated automatically, but we strongly recommend validating the result in a staging environment and keeping a snapshot of `<profileName>.properties` for rollback.
+The migration removes only duplicated, system-generated entries and preserves explicit user overrides.

 **Core Principles**
 - Each property has one authoritative default location
 - Profiles contain only explicit user overrides